WarwickTabletop/tablebot/docs/Roll.md

 As well as generating values, statistics based off of expressions can be found.
 There is a total time limit of 10 seconds for this command, with 5 seconds given to calculations and 5 seconds given to generating the bar chart.

 To get these statistics, calling the `roll` command with the `stats` subcommand will generate the requested statistics.
 The expression given has to return an integer.
+Stats can only be generated on single expressions and not programs.

 The bot will give the mean, the standard deviation, and the top ten most common values of the distribution, as well as graphing the entire distribution.